Acerca de

 Sarah is a birthkeeper, urban farmer, ethnoherbalist, and educator.
 Her practice draws on Indigenous and Afrodiasporic plant and birthkeeping traditions from Turtle Island.
 She focuses on Taíno, Kalínago, African-American, and Caribbean folk remedies and birthing ceremonies.
 Her book, Ahiyakawo Ke (Land, Speak to Us): Taíno and Kalínago Herbalism, explores the botanical wisdom and ancestral plant traditions of the Taíno and Kalínago peoples of the Antillean islands.

-Sarah holds a Masters of Arts in Education from Tufts University and is a certified fertility and postpartum doula by the National Black Doula Association, certified Childbirth Educator and Placenta Encapsulation Specialist by BEST Doula, and Nneka Hall certified PAIL Advocate (Pregnancy and Infant Loss).
-Sarah also is a certified MassHealth (Massachusetts Medicaid) doula.
-She has also completed end-of-life care for doulas and green burial coursework with ReDesigning the End.
+Sarah holds a Masters of Arts in Education from Tufts University and is a certified fertility and postpartum doula with the National Black Doula Association.
+She has completed end-of-life care for doulas and green burial coursework with ReDesigning the End.
+Sarah is also a certified MassHealth (Massachusetts Medicaid) doula.

-She has five years of experience in urban farming and garden education as well as one-on-one and group birthkeeping care, with a specialty in teenage and young adult pregnancies, poor and working class pregnancies, womb wellness, postpartum care, and nutrition in Eastern Massachusetts.
-She has also created blogs and graphics for the BIPOC-women led startup BirthX (a developing app for prenatal, birthing, postpartum, and pediatric healthcare reviews from BIPOC women).
-Some of Sarah’s favorite plants include sunflowers, okra, cashew, cassava, and tobacco.
+She has five years of experience in urban farming and garden education as well as one-on-one and group birthkeeping care, with a specialty in poor and working class pregnancies and postpartum care.
+Some of Sarah’s favorite plants include sunflowers, okra, cassava, and tobacco.

-Workshops and Classes taught include: African Herbs for Children's Health, African & Indigenous Placenta Traditions, Taino Plant Dyes, Taino and Kalinago Fermented Drinks, Beginner's Guide to Fertility Tracking, Placenta Tree Planting, Container Gardening 101, as well as various urban gardening, cooking, and nutrition classes and workshops for students across grades K-12.
+Workshops and Classes taught include: African Herbs for Children's Health, African & Indigenous Placenta Traditions, Taino Plant Dyes, Taino and Kalinago Fermentation, Beginner's Guide to Fertility Tracking, Placenta Tree Planting, as well as various urban gardening and nutrition classes and workshops for students across Boston area schools, grades K-12.
+Sarah lectured an introduction to herbalism course for the 2024 Master Urban Gardener (MUG) series sponsored by the Trustees of Reservations of Boston.

 NAOMI SPECTOR

 Naomi is also an accomplished and deeply passionate educator, and has led courses and workshops through both bibi and ni and partnerships with other organizations including various synagogues.
-Topics have included introductory Jewish herbalism, Sefardi herbalism, Jewish amulets, infused oils, honey elixirs, and Jewish flowers.
-Naomi is the Caucus Educator for Kavod’s JOCISM (Jews of Color, Indigenous, Sefardi, Mizrahi) caucus, where she organizes events to serve her community and partners with Jews of Color/Sefardi/Mizrahi/Indigenous Jews across the greater Boston area on different projects and events.
+Topics have included introductory Jewish herbalism, Sefardi herbalism, Jewish end-of-life herbalism, Jewish amulets, Jewish flower teachings, and more.
 She holds a Masters of Arts in Education from Tufts University.

 She is one of the co-creators of the Jewish Herbalists Network, an affinity group within the Jewish Farmer Network, and was the keynote speaker at LimmudFest Atlanta 2023.
-Some of her favorite plants include garlic, pomegranate, chamomile, mulberry, and cedar.
+Some of her favorite plants include garlic, pomegranate and chamomile.